apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/CommandsAndSubcommands.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  average                 Print the average of the values. stdev                   Print the standard deviation of the values. quantiles               Print the quantiles of the values (TBD).
+  average, avg            Print the average of the values. stdev                   Print the standard deviation of the values. quantiles               Print the quantiles of the values (TBD).